satishkori/puppet-enterprise-pipeline-plugin/README.md

 **Parameters**

-* credentialsId - ID of the Jenkins Secret text credentials.
+* credentials - ID of the Jenkins Secret text credentials.
 String.
 Required if puppet.credentials not used
 * concurrency - Level of maximum concurrency when issuing Puppet runs.
 Defaults to unlimited.
 Integer.
 * noop - Whether to run Puppet in noop mode.
 Defaults to false.
 Boolean